FAQ or COMMONLY ASKED QUESTIONS

 When is financial aid disbursed to students?

-Harris-Stowe State University does not release funds until verification of attendance has been received in the Office of Financial Assistance for every class in which the student is registered.
+Harris-Stowe State University does not release funds until verification of attendance has been confirmed for every class in which the student is registered.

 Institutional Aid (academic, athletic, tuition waivers and other institutional scholarships) is disbursed at the end of the third week of class.